Nutriadmin/hipaa-policies/source/sections/08-auditing_policy.md

    * Organizational history and experience.
    * Available storage space.
 2. Reports summarizing audit activities shall be retained for a period of six years.
-3. Audit log data is currently retained for a one-year period.
+3. Audit log data is currently retained for either 30 days, up to a one-year period depending on the data type.
 Beyond that, old log data may be deleted to release avaibale storage space.

 ## 8.10 Potential Trigger Events